o3de/o3de.org/content/docs/userguide/waf/qt-content.md

 ---
-description: ' Add Qt 5 content to the Waf build system in &ALYlong;. '
+description: ' Add Qt 5 content to the Waf build system in Amazon Lumberyard. '
 title: Adding Qt 5 Content to Waf
 ---
 # Adding Qt 5 Content to Waf {#waf-qt-content}